stephane-tessier/99robots-header-footer-code-manager/readme.txt

 A. If your script is not supported, just let us know and we'll look into it immediately.
 We will do our best to ensure all reputable services are supported.
 When requesting support for a particular script, it would be nice to get a sample of the script so that we can see its structure.

 == Changelog ==

+= 2.0.0 = 2019-06-11
+* UPDATED: Compatibility with WordPress 5.2.1
+* ADDED : The update everyone has been asking for! - Ability to add code snippets after the opening body tag.

 = 1.1.3 = 2019-05-03
 * UPDATED: Compatibility with WordPress 5.1.1